 This is a common question and one worth delving into.
 Most sources agree that the milk kefir grain culture was harnessed somewhere near the Caucasus Mountains.
 The grains themselves are quite unusual in that no other cultured dairy product is known to come from grains.

-Though the specifics of the origination of milk kefir grains are fairly shrouded in mystery, one thing has been made clear: milk kefir grains must be acquired.
+Though the specifics of the origination of milk kefir grains are fairly shrouded in mystery, one thing has been made clear: milk kefir grains must be acquired from somewhere.
 The specific polysaccharides, bacteria, and yeasts that makeup milk kefir grains have been handed down from generation to generation.
-You can, however, multiply your milk kefir grains in order to pass the culture on.
+You can, however, multiply your milk kefir grains once you have them in order to pass the culture on.

-Milk kefir can, however, be made from a proprietary blend of bacteria that mimic those in the milk kefir grains.
-These powdered starter cultures make a cultured dairy product similar in flavor and viscosity to milk kefir made from grains, but it does not contain the exact properties of kefir made from grains.
+Milk kefir can, however, be made from a kefir starter culture, which is a powered mixture that mimics those cultures in the milk kefir grains.
+These powdered starter cultures make a cultured dairy product similar in flavor and viscosity to milk kefir made from grains, but it does not contain the exact properties of kefir made from grains, and they won't continue to propagate indefinitely, like milk kefir grains do.

 1. Decide Which Kefir Culture is Right for You